mft2023/LibraryProject/README.md

 - distance: find the zipcodes of the home address of the customer and the library that he/she borrow books from.
 Calculate the distance between the two zipcodes using a Python library: pgeocode*.
 - age: find the customer's birth_date(DOB) and checkout_date and see if it makes sense (check_out_date>DOB), otherwise, set age as nan.
 - new_book_days: find the date of publication and check if the timeline makes sense (check_out_date>pub_date).
 If so, calculate the days of publication at the checkout date.
 If missing data or an unreasonable timeline, then set new_book_days as nan.
-- gender, education level, occupation, price, and pages: find the corresponding location in the data, if any missing data, set the factors as nan.
+- the other factors: find the corresponding location in the data, if any missing data, set the factors as nan.

 #### 5. Store those data based on its data type: continuous data or categorical data.